OptimizerPlus FAQs

 Q. What are Days to Empty and how does it differ from Tank Percentage?

-Q. Is the Optimizer looking at only last years degree days for historical info or more than 1 years history?
+Q. Is the Optimizer looking at only last year's degree days for historical info or more than 1 years history?

 A. Only the prior year’s degree days are considered in projecting upcoming usage.

 A. Given the extensive data points and the Optimizer's advanced forecasting capabilities, manually calculating the viable delivery combinations would be extremely time-consuming—if it could be done at all—compared to the milliseconds it takes the Optimizer to complete these calculations.
+Drivers are encouraged to report concerns but should be encouraged to trust the process.

 Q. Is there a need to increase default driver hours if adding additional routes to catch up on critical tanks?